shellspec/shellspec/README.md

 ###### `command` - runs an external command

 It runs a command, respecting shebang.
-It can not call shell function.
+It can not call a shell function.
 The command does not have to be a shell script.

-NOTE: This is not supporting coverage measurement.
+NOTE: This does not support coverage measurement.

 ```sh
 When run command touch /tmp/foo # run `touch` command.